Isentropy/brevity/README.md

 With Brevity, end users can run ANY DeFi workflow in 1 click in an easy [GUI](https://github.com/Isentropy/brevity-gui).
 Steps can be **composed graphically** without specific knowledge of Brevity language.
 The GUI doesnt change with the workflow and users can easily see what they're running.
 A custom Solidity smart contract requires a custom GUI.

 ### Guardrails
 Brevity supports a [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) that can be used to apply restrictons on which external methods are called.
 So you  can **whitelist** particular DeFi operations.
-In Solidity you'd have to write your own hook to external calls and vet the code to ensure its always used.
+In Solidity you'd have to write your own hook to external calls and vet the code to ensure it's always used.

 ### Flash Loan Integration
 Super easy in Brevity, difficult to write your own.
 UniswapV4FlashBrevityInterpreter allows you pass in a Brevity script to be run as callback to IPoolManager.unlock().